aws-samples/aws-serverless-nextcloud/README.md

 ## Welcome

-This repository demonstrates how an application like NextCloud can be run on AWS completely serverless.
+This repository provides AWS CloudFormation templates to deploy NextCloud on AWS completely.
-With the right services and tools there is no need to manage servers or manually increase capacity.
+No need to manage servers or manually react to monitoring events with adding capacity manually.

-## AWS Services & How they match the NextCloud design?
+## AWS Services & How they match the NextCloud design

 * Elastic Container Service - Fargate
     * Running and scaling the official nextcloud docker container (Apache, PHP)